 Rapper connected to 'Bleedas' gang arrested in murder after Airline Highway shooting

-BATON ROUGE - A man connected to the "Bleedas" gang was arrested Tuesday for first-degree murder in a 2024 shooting on Airline Highway, Baton Rouge Police officials said.
+BATON ROUGE - A man connected to the "Bleedas" gang was arrested Tuesday in the first-degree murder in a 2024 shooting on Airline Highway, Baton Rouge Police officials said.

-David Catherine, 22, was arrested for the murder of Teressa Calligan at the intersection of Airline Highway and Greenwell Street.
+David Catherine, 22, is accused of killing Teressa Calligan on Sept.
+15 at the intersection of Airline Highway and Greenwell Street.

 Calligan was the dean of coding for the Futures Fund division of the Walls Project and worked to provide teens with tech-based programming skills.

-The shooting happened the night of September 15, 2024.
-Police at the time said someone pulled up alongside Calligan's vehicle and opened fire; BRPD said Catherine was developed as a suspect during the investigation.

 Catherine, who is also a rapper under the name "RealBleeda", recently drew attention from Louisiana Attorney General Liz Murrill after he visited his alma mater, Park Forest Middle School, to donate games and snacks for LEAP tests.
 He also filmed a music video that showed children briefly joining the rapper in imitating pointing a gun at the camera.